- Key Facts

-As Paul Ryan points out in his Expanding Opportunity in America report, “A key tenet of the American Dream is that where you start off shouldn’t determine where you end up…if you work hard and play by the rules, you should get ahead.
-But the fact is, far too many people are stuck on the lower rungs.
-Of all Americans raised in the bottom fifth, 34 percent stay there.
-And just 38 percent make it to the middle class or above.
-In fact, rates of upward mobility are no lower or higher today than in the 1970s.”
+“A key tenet of the American Dream is that where you start off shouldn’t determine where you end up…if you work hard and play by the rules, you should get ahead.
+But the fact is, far too many people are stuck on the lower rungs … In fact, rates of upward mobility are no lower or higher today than in the 1970s.”

-Historically, America has taken care of its poor by helping them to improve their circumstances.
-But the goal was to get people out of poverty, not keep them trapped in it.
-As Thomas West of The Heritage Foundation writes “America has always had laws providing for the poor.
+Historically, America has taken care of its poor by helping them to improve their circumstances to help them rise out of poverty.
+As Thomas West writes “America has always had laws providing for the poor.
 The ultimate goal for the Founders was lifting the poor out of poverty as quickly as possible and preventing permanent dependence.”

-Even Franklin Roosevelt – whose New Deal laid the foundation for today’s welfare programs by establishing the Aid to Dependent Children program in 1935 – said welfare could tear apart the American spirit, stating that, “continued dependence upon relief induces a spiritual disintegration fundamentally destructive to the national fiber.
+Franklin D. Roosevelt, whose New Deal laid the foundation for today’s welfare programs with the Aid to Dependent Children program in 1935, said welfare could tear apart the American spirit, stating that, “continued dependence upon relief induces a spiritual disintegration fundamentally destructive to the national fiber.
 To dole our relief in this way is to administer a narcotic, a subtle destroyer of the human spirit.”

-The intention of government’s assistance to the poor was never meant to keep them trapped in poverty, yet many of today’s programs do just that.
-The U.S. government has spent $22 trillion over the past 50 years, yet the poverty rate remains at 14.8%, virtually unchanged since 1965.
-So if current policy is not working, how can we increase opportunity and upward mobility for all?
+Government assistance to the poor was never meant to keep people trapped in poverty, yet many of today’s programs do just that.
+So if current policy is not working, what needs to happen to increase opportunity and upward mobility for all?

 Framing the Issue

 In 1965 President Lyndon Johnson declared the War on Poverty and since then U.S. taxpayers have spent approximately $22 trillion on 122 anti-poverty programs, more than three times the cost of all military wars since The Revolutionary War.
-However, the number of Americans living in poverty has fluctuated from around 11% to 15% since 1973.
+Yet the number of Americans living in poverty has fluctuated from around 11% to 15% since 1973.
 In 2016, the official poverty rate was 12.7%.

 Facts to Know

-- The Federal Government spends over $650 billion annually on 122 different anti-poverty programs (including Medicaid).
+- The Federal Government spends over $725 billion annually on 122 different anti-poverty programs (including Medicaid).
 When you add in Social Security and Medicare, U.S. welfare programs add up to approximately 19% of the federal budget.

 - One third of all Americans receive benefits from at least one welfare program, according to the U.S. Census.

-- In 2015, state and local governments spent $162 billion on antipoverty programs in FY 2015; $49 billion on welfare programs and $113 billion on Medicaid.
+- In 2016, state and local governments spent $220 billion on anti-poverty programs including $48 billion on welfare programs and $172 billion on Medicaid.
 (FederalSafetyNet.com)

 - According to the U.S. Department of Health and Human Services, the following are the poverty guidelines for 2018, which rose slight from 2017 figures: